grkhmz23/SimFI/replit.md

 ## Overview

-SimFi is a full-stack web and Telegram bot application designed for paper trading Solana memecoins.
-It allows users to simulate trading with virtual SOL, discover trending tokens using real-time market data, and compete on leaderboards.
-The application aims to provide a crypto-native trading interface inspired by popular DeFi platforms, serving as a risk-free gateway to decentralized finance.
+SimFi is a comprehensive Solana token trading and analysis platform designed to enable risk-free simulation of Solana memecoin trading.
+It comprises a full-stack web application for paper trading, a mobile-friendly Telegram bot for on-the-go interaction, and a CLI tool for on-chain token analysis.
+The platform utilizes real-time market data from various APIs to provide an authentic trading experience without financial risk.

 ## User Preferences